-Apart from their above representatives and the rights of the Hellenic Republic as a shareholder, both the Hellenic Republic and the HFSF do not currently have other powers or control over the appointment of any other member of the Board of Directors.
+Apart from its above representatives and the rights of the HFSF as a shareholder, HFSF does not currently have other powers or control over the appointment of any other Member of the Board of Directors.
 See also "Risk Factors-Risks Relating to the Hellenic Republic Economic Crisis".